Moorea : one of the most beautiful islands of French Polynesia

 Moorea - An ideal addition to your Aranui cruise

-Blue lagoons, crystal clear waters and white sandy beaches - Moorea, "yellow lizard" in Tahitian, is a small paradise island in French Polynesia.
-Moorea is an ideal addition to your Aranui cruise, as it is the island most easily accessible from the port of Papeete (30 minutes by ferry, with several departures each day).
+Blue lagoons, crystal clear waters and white sandy beaches - Moorea, "yellow lizard" in Tahitian, is a small paradise island.
+Moorea is an ideal addition to your Aranui French Polynesian cruise, as it is the island most easily accessible from the port of Papeete (30 minutes by ferry, with several departures each day).
 Moorea's appeal has been compared to that of its more famous neighbour Bora Bora, and the heart-shaped island of Moorea (when seen from the air ) makes it a popular choice for honeymoon couples and newlyweds seeking the perfect romantic idyl.
 Aside from its lagoons and beaches, Moorea is known for its beautiful mountainous landscape, which is covered in dense rainforests and verdant fertile valleys due to its volcanic origin.

 Where is Moorea located?